thesammiller/flamenco-server-installation-guide/9_Troubleshooting.md

   * Config_local.py
   * settings.py

-**What should I do if Blender Cloud can’t find mongodb?**
+***What should I do if Blender Cloud can’t find mongodb?***

 Make sure that you’ve edited `/etc/hosts` to include the IP address for mongoDB.
 You should also make sure that your Docker containers are running: `docker ps -a`

-**What should I do if I have errors logging into the local Blender ID?**
+***What should I do if I have errors logging into the local Blender ID?***

 Make sure that you have confirmed your email.
 See some of the MySQL commands below.

-**What should I do if I have a “misdirected URL” error in Blender ID?**
+***What should I do if I have a “misdirected URL” error in Blender ID?***

 Make sure that you have the right name for the Project ID.
-You can double check this in config_local.py and the MySQL database.
+You can double check this in `config_local.py` and the MySQL database.
-Check the following:
+Also check the following tables and possibly set to these values:
 ```
 UPDATE bid_main_oauth2application SET redirect_uris="http://cloud.local:5000/oauth/blender-id/authorized";
 UPDATE bid_api_webhook SET url="http://cloud.local:5000/api/webhooks/user-modified";